programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Import the YouTube Data Tools Dataset
 Now you can read in the data you downloaded from YouTube Data Tools.
 To read in a .csv of already downloaded comments and metadata, use the following code.
 This code iteratively reads in all of the comment data from the comments.csv files in the ytdt_data folder, using the read_csv function from the tidyverse.
 Then, the code reads in the metadata from the basicinfo.csv files.
 Lastly, this code pulls data from each file to create a single .csv that contains both the video comment text and video metadata.

-First, load  files containing comments and add the videoId column from the file name.
+To get started, first load the files containing comments and add the videoId column from the file name.

 ```
 comment_files <- list.files(path = "ytdt_data/",